Katze liegt auf dem Boden und gÀhnt - Mundgeruch bei Katzen: Ursachen, Symptome und Behandlung

 • Your cat is scratching its mouth more often.

-• Drooling or visible swelling in the facial area.
+• Excessive salivation or visible swelling in the facial area.

 5. Gastrointestinal problems

-Unpleasant breath can indicate digestive problems or parasite infestation.
+Unpleasant breath can indicate digestive problems or parasitic infestation.

-Tip: Watch your cat's stool for abnormalities such as diarrhea or worms.
+Tip: Observe your cat's stool for abnormalities such as diarrhea or worms .

 What to do about bad breath in cats?
 First aid and home remedies